 Federal Financial Aid is available only to domestic (i.e., U.S. Citizen and Permanent Resident) graduate students.
 Financial Aid includes loans and Federal Work-Study awards.
-To be considered for Financial Aid, you must complete and submit the Free Application for Federal Student Aid (FAFSA) by the deadline.
+To be considered for Financial Aid, students must complete and submit the Free Application for Federal Student Aid (FAFSA) by the deadline.
 Because demonstrated financial need is an eligibility requirement for some fellowships, domestic students who do not intend to apply for Financial Aid are strongly encouraged to complete the FAFSA.

 UC Irvine’s Office of Financial Aid and Scholarships (OFAS) administers Financial Aid.
 For more information about this form of financial support, visit the OFAS website: